During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 - hallucinations

-Depending on the severity of the neurotoxicity, your healthcare team may simply take measures to keep you comfortable until the problem resolves or give you medication to control it.
-The most common medication is steroids.
+Depending on the severity of ICANS, your healthcare team may simply take steps to keep you comfortable until the problem resolves or give you medication, such as steroids, to control it.
+You may also receive medication to protect you from seizures.
 In severe cases, you will be monitored and treated in the intensive care unit.

-The symptoms of neurotoxicity can be frightening for you, your family and friends, but they usually are fully reversible.
-However, it can take days, weeks or even months for a patient to return to normal.
-In rare cases, neurotoxicity is life-threatening.
+Although the symptoms of neurotoxicity can be frightening for you and your loved ones, they are usually fully reversible.
+However, it can take days, weeks, or even months for a patient to return to normal.
+In rare cases, ICANS can be life-threatening.

 Infection

 It typically takes several weeks or months for your immune system to recover.
-However, it can also take longer.
+However, it can take longer.
+Once your immune system has recovered, your doctor may recommend repeating many of the immunizations you received earlier in life.

-Until your blood counts recover, you may need frequent, possibly weekly, transfusions of:
+Some patients experience prolonged low platelet, white blood cell, and red blood cell counts.
+Until your blood counts recover, you may need frequent transfusions of:

 - blood and/or platelets